28 May 2019 | Tracey McNaughton

 Head of Asset Allocation Tracey McNaughton

-Tracey has over 20 years’ experiences and is well known within Australia and internationally for specialising in investment strategy, across both fixed income and multi-asset .
+Tracey has over 20 years’ experience and is well known within Australia and internationally for specialising in investment strategy, across both fixed income and multi-asset .

 To download a copy of Wilsons' Straight Talk Report (28/05/19), click here.